Tired of blogs regurgitating the same top 10 things to do in Jodhpur? Here’s my list of some unusual experiences in the blue city.

 Like most visitors to Jodhpur, we first landed up at Indique (Pali Haveli) – a popular restaurant with incredible views of Mehrangarh Fort, but unfortunately, with a rather disappointing choice of food and drinks.
 So every night in Jodhpur, we tried a different rooftop hangout, like the newly opened Indigo and the rustic Dagley.
 But it was on our last night that we finally stumbled upon a true gem – Darikhana, a cosy, candle-lit, understated rooftop bar, with stellar views of the fort, sumptuous food with many ingredients sourced from their own organic garden, and a feeling that this is how the royals must’ve savoured the city.

-Tip: Prior reservation is required at Darikhana for dinner or drinks.
+Things to do in Jodhpur tip: Prior reservation is required at Darikhana for dinner or drinks.

 Feast on wild desert berries